octavenz/wagtailextraicons/README.md

 * **Sam Costigan** [Octave](https://github.com/octavenz)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details